winglang/wing/docs/docs/04-standard-library/03-std/api-reference.md

 The newly generated ID is
 guaranteed to be unique within the given scope.
-It will have the form '<prefix><n>', where '<prefix>' is the given prefix and '<n>' is an increasing sequence of integers starting from '0'.
+It will have the form '{prefix}{n}', where '{prefix}' is the given prefix and '{n}' is an ascending sequence of integers starting from '0'.

 ###### `prefix`<sup>Optional</sup> <a name="prefix" id="@winglang/sdk.std.IApp.makeId.parameter.prefix"></a>